-Here are some fun spring cookies for you > CARROT CAKE COOKIES w/ CREAM CHEESE FROSTING
+Here are some fun spring cookies for you > Carrot Cake Cookies with Cream Cheese Frosting

-Easter is just under three weeks away- isn’t that completely crazy?!
-I can’t believe it will be here so soon.
-You may be trying to come up with some fun ideas to serve-up on Easter.
+Easter will be here soon enough.
+You may be trying to come up with some fun dessert ideas to serve-up on Easter.
 This is one of them.
-These are a soft spiced carrot cake cookie adorned with sweet cream cheese- white chocolate frosting.
+These Carrot Cake Cookies are a soft, spiced carrot cake cookie adorned with sweet cream cheese- white chocolate frosting.
 It’s exactly the sort of combination you might picture a good carrot cake having.

 Here’s what you need for the cookies.
 Not a lot.
 These are a simple cookie, and they are easy to make.

-Mix the dry ingredients [flour (Gold Medal is my flour of choice!) + spices] in a separate bowl.
+Mix the dry ingredients (flour + spices) in a separate bowl.
 Sometimes I use a whisk to mix dry ingredients, but more often than not I turn a spoon upside-down and use the spoon handle to mix.
 Am I alone here?
 Anyone else do this?

 Add the dry ingredients to the wet ingredients, and here’s what you’ll have.
 The dough looks kind of funky at this point, but don’t worry… it will all be fabulous after you give it a quick chill in the refrigerator.